-- 7.2 A comprehensive monitoring and evaluation framework is in place which has been designed in accordance with HM Treasury's Magenta and Green Book principles and other monitoring and evaluation guidance. - 7.3 The SCR Monitoring and Evaluation Framework sets out how projects and programmes including devolved funds such as AEB and TCF will be assessed both during their delivery and post-delivery phases, to understand the inputs, outputs and impacts of investment made in the Sheffield City Region.
-The framework outlines in detail the processes in place to enable the SCR Executive Team to gather robust feedback on delivery performance and identify the lessons learnt from projects and programmes and any best practice that can be applied to future activity, programmes and policy. - 7.4 The framework sets out several logic models, and identifies the performance metrics and indicators that are used to assess the impact of a project or programme and its contribution to delivering the SEP objectives and priorities for economic growth, inclusion and sustainability, and how they will contribute to SEP targets for outputs and outcomes. - 7.5 The SEP includes a broad range of economic, social and environmental indicators that new MCA and LEP funded schemes and projects will be measured against.
-The SEP indicators are also used to regularly track the overall performance and health of the SCR economy.
-This quantitative data helps to inform the development of new schemes and interventions to address weaknesses and challenges in the local economy. - 7.6 The process for monitoring and evaluating project and programme performance is summarised in the sections below.
+- 7.2 A comprehensive monitoring and evaluation framework is in place which has been designed in accordance with HM Treasury's Magenta Book principles and other monitoring and evaluation guidance. - 7.3 The SCR Monitoring and Evaluation Framework [INSERT HYPERLINK] sets out how projects and programmes will be assessed both during their delivery and post-delivery phases, to understand the inputs, outputs and impacts of investment made in the Sheffield City Region.
+The framework outlines in detail the processes in place to enable the SCR Executive Team to gather robust feedback on delivery performance and identify the lessons learnt from projects and programmes that can be applied to future activity and policy. - 7.4 The framework sets out several logic models, and identifies the performance metrics and indicators that are used to assess the impact of a project or programme and its contribution to delivering the SEP vision and strategic objectives. - 7.5 The process for monitoring and evaluating project and programme performance is summarised in the sections below.